Meeting point and schedule

 Don’t forget your bib.
 It’s your visiting card to access the various services.

 This year, the bib is changing!
 You’ll receive a rectangular bib with pins to attach it to your shirt on the day of the event.
-The number on the bib is not linked to your registration, but will be used to collect your photo from the Chocolate Milk Photo Zone after the event.

 In case of rain, we invite you to attach your bib to the handlebars of your bike using tie-wrap fasteners.